GLOBAL MARKETS-Emerging market bulls push stocks higher

 LONDON, Sept 6 World shares closed in on one-year highs on Tuesday as the prospect of prolonged cheap borrowing costs and a recent rise in oil prices set off a new emerging market bull run.

-Asian stocks reached one-year highs overnight and MSCI's 46-country 'All World' index was close to the same as most of Europe's markets climbed 0.1 to 0.3 percent higher.
+Asian stocks reached one-year highs overnight and MSCI's 46-country 'All World' index was close as most of Europe's markets climbed 0.1 to 0.3 percent higher.

-Wall Street was also looking set for modest gains when it reopens later after a long Labour Day weekend and with a batch of manufacturing data due.

-Britain's FTSE 100 was Europe's laggard, spending a second day in the red, as sterling's slow recovery after the country voted to leave the European Union left investors looking at companies' competitiveness again.
+Britain's FTSE 100 was the laggard, spending a second day in the red, as sterling's slow recovery after the country voted to leave the European Union left investors looking at companies' competitiveness again.

 The latest advance came as the prospect of a U.S. interest rate rise was pushed back by weak jobs data on Friday.
 Rising oil prices helped oil-rich emerging markets such as Mexico, Brazil and Russia.
 (EM stocks performance in 2016 link.reuters.com/weh36s)